 1. Very high assets and turnover

 To become a multinational corporation, the business must be large and must own a huge amount of assets, both physical and financial.
-The company’s targets are so high that they are also able to make substantial profits.
+The company’s targets are high, and they are able to generate substantial profits.

 2. Network of branches

-Multinational companies keep production and marketing operations in different countries.
-In each country, the business oversees more than one office that functions through several branches and subsidiaries.
+Multinational companies maintain production and marketing operations in different countries.
+In each country, the business may oversee multiple offices that function through several branches and subsidiaries.

 4. Continued growth

 Multinational corporations keep growing.
-Even as they operate in other countries, they strive to grow their economic size by constantly upgrading and even doing mergers and acquisitions.
+Even as they operate in other countries, they strive to grow their economic size by constantly upgrading and by conducting mergers and acquisitions.

 5. Sophisticated technology

 When a company goes global, they need to make sure that their investment will grow substantially.
-In order to do achieve substantial growth, they need to make use of capital-intensive technology, especially in their production and marketing.
+In order to achieve substantial growth, they need to make use of capital-intensive technology, especially in their production and marketing activities.

 6. Right skills

-Multinational companies employ only the best managers who are capable of handling huge funds, using advanced technology, managing workers, and running a huge business entity.
+Multinational companies aim to employ only the best managers, those who are capable of handling large amounts of funds, using advanced technology, managing workers, and running a huge business entity.

 7. Forceful marketing and advertising

-One of the most effective survival strategies of multinational corporations is spending a huge amount of money on marketing and advertising.
-It is how they are able to sell every product or brand they make.
+One of the most effective survival strategies of multinational corporations is spending a great deal of money on marketing and advertising.
+This is how they are able to sell every product or brand they make.